-The first time that you start the FortiGate-VM, you can only access the FortiGate-VM through the console window of your Microsoft Hyper-V server environment.
+The first time you start the FortiGate-VM, you will have access only through the console window of your Microsoft Hyper-V server environment.
 After you configure one FortiGate network interface with an IP address and administrative access, you can access the FortiGate-VM GUI.